QubitPi/leadership-blogs/src/content/posts/machine-learning/index.md

 need thousands of examples, and for complex problems such as image or speech recognition we may need millions of examples.

-:::important[The Unreasonable Effectiveness of Data]
+:::kokomi[The Unreasonable Effectiveness of Data]

 In a [famous paper](https://dl.acm.org/doi/10.3115/1073012.1073017) published in 2001, Microsoft researchers Michele Banko and Eric Brill showed that very different machine learning algorithms, including fairly simple ones, performed